aswinpradeepc/aswinpradeepc/README.md

 I'm an engineering student at Cochin University of Science and Technology.

-- 🌱 I'm currently tinkering with Flutter.
+- 🌱 I'm currently tinkering with AI-ML.
 - 💬 Let's talk about computers and tech communities.
 - 📫 How to reach me: [matrix] : <a href="https://matrix.to/#/@aswinpradeepc:matrix.org" target="_blank">@aswinpradeepc:matrix.org</a> or on LinkedIn: <a href="https://linkedin.com/in/aswinpradeepc" target="_blank">Aswin Pradeep</a>